paketo-buildpacks/rfcs/text/0028-bill-of-materials.md

 metadata that includes in-depth information on all of the OS level packages installed as part of the stack.

-The minimal set of keys to include in these type of BOM entries are:
+The set of keys to include in these type of BOM entries are:
 ```
 [[bom]]
 name = "<dependency name>"

 [bom.metadata]
   version = "<dependency version>"
+  arch = "<compatible architecture>"
+  summary = "<package summary>"

 [bom.metadata.source]
   name = "<dependency source name>"